Legal Considerations When Buying Shares in a Business

 Personal considerations

-Whether your investment is as an individual director or you are investing through your business, there are some generic issues to look out for, including:
+Whether your investment is as an individual director or you are buying the shares through your business, there are some generic issues to look out for, including:

 • Conflict of interest.
 There may be provisions in the shareholder agreement requiring shareholders to warrant there are no conflicts of interest.
 While on the face of it, you may think there are no conflicts, detailed due diligence may reveal otherwise.
 For example, other (minority) shareholders may be your employees or there may be someone on the board of directors who has a competing interest with your business that you were not aware of.